-3. Property
+4. Property

-All items, including written documents and electronic and digital information and media made available to the employee for his activities for the organisation remain the property of the employer.
+All items, including written documents and electronic and digital information and media made available to employees for their activities for the organisation remain the property of the employer.
 The employee is obliged to hand back these items to the employer as soon as requested to do so, and otherwise on the day on which the contract of employment terminates at the latest.